-As you walk this journey today, who are the people, friends, family, or co-workers who you have misjudged because of your presumption that you know them more than you really do?
+As you walk this journey today, who are the people, friends, family, or co-workers who I have misjudged because of my presumption that I know them more than you really do?

-How can you allow them to be different than what you’ve thought or imagined them to be?
+How can you allow them to be different than what I’ve thought or imagined them to be?

-How has your assumed truth about them reinforced the very things that bother you about them?
+How has my assumed truth about them reinforced the very things that bother me about them?

-What are the situations or circumstances in your life that you have misjudged simply because you thought you knew what was true when in reality you didn’t?
+What are the situations or circumstances in my life that I have misjudged simply because I thought I knew what was true when in reality I didn’t?

-How can you allow your perspective to be opened up in a new way and at a deeper level so that you are no longer satisfied with your own assumptions about the people and events in your life?
+How can I allow my perspective to be opened up in a new way and at a deeper level so that I am no longer satisfied with my own assumptions about the people and events in my life?

-How will you invite God to guide you in this endeavor, to know and not know?
+How will I invite God to guide me in this endeavor, to know and not know?